PSG Grants: The Complete Guide

 Upon approval, you’ll receive an email with a letter of offer.
 You can log into your BGP account to accept the letter.

-Simplified Guide on How to Accept the Letter of Offer
+Simplified guide on how to accept the Letter of Offer

+What happens after you’ve successfully submitted your application and received the Letter of Offer?
 The next step is to accept the Letter of Offer via the BGP.

 Here’s a step-by-step guide on how you can do that:

-Step 1: Again, you can begin by logging into your BGP portal and navigate to “My Grants” => “Claims” => “File New Claims.”
+Step 1: Again, you can begin by logging into your BGP portal and navigating to “My Grants” => “Claims” => “File New Claims.”

 Step 2: Select the Approved Grant You Wish to Claim